-CRE maintains its opinion and considers that the tariff proposed by TELSF would cover the terminal's construction and operating costs and would generate a reasonable return on the capital employed.
+At this stage, CRE considers that the tariff proposed by TELSF would cover the FSRU's construction and operating costs and would generate a reasonable return on the capital employed.

-CRE recommends that TELSF must forward to CRE the signed capacity subscription contracts and the FSRU's user tariff.
+CRE plans to recommend in its opinion that TELSF must forward to CRE the signed capacity subscription contracts and the FSRU's user tariff.

-CRE considers that criterion d) is met, provided that this condition is satisfied.
+At this stage, CRE considers that criterion d) is met, provided that this condition is satisfied.